-My initial lame attempts at asking to be invited in casual meetups (like coffee talks), which were in naught.
 Over time, I got acquainted online with a few local bloggers that I actually like.
-(I’m not going to name names, but if you read this, you know who you guys are.)
 Still, there’s the lingering feeling that the blogging industry isn’t the community experience I thought it was.

 Finding support groups online

 My favorite would be Female Travel Bloggers, a group of lovely ladies traveling in different parts of the world.
 FTB has regular threads for collaboration efforts and it’s open for various discussions, which range from the technical side of blogging to what-to-do’s in different situations (e.g., experiencing burnout or fatigue from constantly blogging).
 We can talk about small and huge successes and frustrations, and there is always, always people who would listen and respond.

-I posted about this dilemma online.
+I posted about this online.
 In the local blogging group I got a single reply, whereas in the FTB I received more support.
 At least two bloggers even posted in the tourism board’s page to protest or get its attention, and before the day ended an official finally replied to one of my messages.

 Aside from this active support system, I also benefited from guest posting and link exchanges.
 I was able to raise our blog’s domain authority enough to rank high in Google in my posts this year.
 In fact, our stats have more than doubled compared to that from the last quarter of last year.

 I don’t know, to be honest.
 I guess I don’t want to assume because it would seriously hurt if somehow I get kicked out.
 This happened before — I inadvertently broke a group rule, got no warning whatsoever and was banned.
-Anyway, I’m thankful that I didn’t feel alone, and I can even write a mushy letter of gratitude to all the international bloggers who helped or supported us in one way or another.
+Anyway, I’m thankful that I don’t feel alone, and I can even write a mushy letter of gratitude to all the international bloggers who helped or supported us in one way or another.